 A holiday delight served once a year for some.
 For others, a perfect companion to coffee or milk any day of the year.
 For others, a tin-full nestled in a backpack while on a walk in the woods.
 Snipp can be enjoyed any day, and in any circumstance.
 And better yet, they are easy and fast to make, so they can be made right on the spot for any unexpected guests or urgent cravings.

 (Recipe from Mat fra Numedal)

-∗makes around 60 large cookies (feel free to halve the recipe, or freeze most for later use)
+∗This recipe yields around 60 large cookies, so feel free to halve the recipe, or freeze most for later use

 - 900 g (7 cups) all-purpose flour

 - 250 g (1 cup plus 2 tablespoons) butter

 - 400 g (2 cups) sugar